‘Stop the pain,’ George Floyd’s brother pleads with Congress

 White House press secretary Kayleigh McEnany said Wednesday that Trump was still looking at different options.
 She said the administration was making “final edits” on a proposal for release “in the coming days.”

 Philonise Floyd’s testimony captivated the room as he recounted what he saw in the widely viewed video as an officer pressed a knee into George Floyd’s neck while other police stood by.
-The one officer, Derek Chauvin, is now charged with murder, and three others also face charges.
+The one officer, Derek Chauvin, who is white, is now charged with murder, and three others also face charges.

 “He called all of the officers ‘sir,” said Philonise Floyd.
 “He still called them ‘sir’ as he begged for his life.”